Our pupils are on their feet

 Junior Clerk

-Joseph is beginning his second month on his feet as a pupil Barrister specialising in crime under the supervision of Philip Clemo.
+Joseph is at the start of his third month on his feet as a pupil Barrister specialising in crime under the supervision of Philip Clemo.

 Joseph’s maturity and prior experience allows him to quickly build a rapport with clients, instructing solicitor and opponents.